PAXSTORE/paxstore-openapi-dotnet-sdk/docs/TERMINAL_APK_PARAMETER_API.md

 ```
 {
 	"BusinessCode": -1,
-	"ValidationErrors": ["terminal apk parameter Id cannot be null and cannot be less than 1!,Parameter apkParameterUpdateRequest cannot be null!"]
+	"ValidationErrors": ["Parameter apkParameterId cannot be null and be less than 1!"]
 }
 ```